Kristina01111000/Drws_site/README.md

 - See if we can move people to a different campaign in constant contact, easily based on when they joined, like 2 weeks then move them to a different campaigns
 - Reconsider the groups, are they good, should we get rid of some, add some? added to to do list
 - Make a new account and see how it works, all the emails, before he hands out the list of emails
+- rethink the welcome email that gets sent when they sign up for the site, add links? can it be formatted?
 	- make comments on the lesson chats with it also
 	- try to get 3 users to do the comments so its not just one
 - add titles of lessons to the course chats and come up with a converstion starter (two needed)